We are committed to providing quality eye care to you and your family

 If you need help, book an appointment at Nipomo Optometry.
 We’ll help you find a treatment option that brings you the relief you’re searching for.

-Using our on-site with our lab, we can create single vision prescriptions for self-pay patients.
-There are many eyeglass lens options available.
-Dr. Palmer will take your lifestyle and vision correction needs into consideration when helping you select the right lenses for your eyes.
+Using our on-site lab, our experienced opticians can create single vision prescriptions for self-pay patients.
+We have many eyeglass lens options available!
+Dr. Palmer takes your lifestyle and vision correction into consideration when helping you select the best quality and style of lenses to fit your specific needs.

 Here at Nipomo Optometry, we are proud to offer Varilux.
 The #1 Progressive Lens Brand.

-Comprehensive eye exams look at your total health history.
+Comprehensive eye exams look not at just your eyes, but your total health history as well.

 Comprehensive eye exams are performed by eye professionals.